 - Sense of Belonging on Campus

 GSE mentors are assigned two to three mentees for the academic year.
-The mentors are expected to have at least three interactions with their mentees each semester.
-The GSE program presents opportunities for mentors and mentees to interact by way of the annual Mentor/Mentee Mixer event, paid campus dining meetups, and mid-semester social activities.
-Other engagement opportunities are identified by both the GSE mentor and their individual mentees.
-This component of the GSE program aids in:
+The mentors are expected to have a minimum of nine contact hours with reach mentee per semester.
+The GSE program presents opportunities for mentors and mentees to interact by way of Microsoft Teams.
+The mentorship component of the GSE program aids in:

 - Demystifying graduate school for students